 The Library may draw upon other community resources when developing programs and may actively partner with other community agencies, organizations, educational and cultural institutions or individuals to develop and present co-sponsored public programs.

 Professional performers and presenters that reflect specialized or unique expertise may be hired for Library programs.
 Performers and presenters will not be excluded from consideration because of their origin, background or views, or because of possible controversy.
+The Library may conduct reference checks in advance of contracting with the performer or presenter to ensure quality standards.

 Organizations or individuals collaborating with the Library on programs must coordinate marketing efforts with the Library's Communications Office.